nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 # A Discussion about Loose Coupling

 The idea of Coupling in complex software is an important factor.
-Coupling is defined most generally as how many components know about the existance of each other.
+Coupling is defined most generally as how many components know about the existence of each other.
 The higher that number, the higher your overall coupling is in an application.
 You want that number to be as low as possible.

 Consider the following example.
 You have two modules in your system responsible for rendering HTML components.